Fertility Testing

 AMH = 0.3 – 1 ng/mL is Concerning (your biological clock is ticking fast).

-1. Follicle Stimulating Hormone (FSH)/estradiol test – lower is better.
-The FSH level is the other blood test.
+Follicle Stimulating Hormone (FSH)/estradiol test – lower is better: The FSH level is the other blood test.
 FSH is actually produced in the pituitary gland, located at the base of your brain and should be low while you are on your period.
 Think of Follicle Stimulating Hormone as Egg Stimulating Hormone, so when there are not many eggs remaining in your ovaries the brain has to work harder by pumping out extra FSH in order to stimulate egg production.
 When it comes to FSH levels, lower is better, which is opposite of AMH levels (there are uncommon exceptions when FSH levels are too low).
-An FSH level < 10 mIU/mL is considered normal; whereas, an FSH level above 10 miU/mL indicates diminished ovarian reserve and levels above 20 mIU/mL suggest early- or regular menopause.
+An FSH level < 10 mIU/mL is considered normal; whereas, an FSH level above 10 mIU/mL indicates diminished ovarian reserve and levels above 20 mIU/mL suggest early- or regular menopause.
 This test is done on day two or three of your cycle and must be validated by an estradiol blood level drawn at the same time.

-2. Antral Follicle Count (AFC) Most fertility clinics also use an ultrasound – which we always include as part of the first visit evaluation– to perform an antral follicle count.
+Antral Follicle Count (AFC): Most fertility clinics also use an ultrasound – which we always include as part of the first visit evaluation– to perform an antral follicle count.
 The doctor will perform a vaginal ultrasound (using a wand that is inserted into your vagina, as opposed to the type that is used over your belly) to count the number of antral, or primordial (“sleeping”) follicles in both ovaries.
 Each antral follicle represents a potential egg.
 A low count indicates diminished ovarian reserve, and a high count indicates a better chance of producing more eggs for whatever treatment may be needed.
 An antral follicle count can be done at any point in your menstrual cycle.

-Egg Quality.
-Unfortunately, at this point in time, there is no good way to test for egg quality.
+Egg Quality: Unfortunately, at this point in time, there is no good way to test for egg quality.
 However, your body is pretty amazing.
 It has the ability to recognize when an egg isn’t good enough quality to produce a healthy baby.
 Poor egg quality is often the result of chromosome or DNA abnormalities.
 If the egg has a defect, your body will usually recognize a problem and will either prevent fertilization/conception altogether, or if the abnormal egg fertilizes and does attach to the uterus your body will trigger a miscarriage.
-This is why, while the rate of babies born with birth defects do go up for older women –the result of poor egg quality – babies born with birth defects are still very uncommon.
+This is why, while the rate of babies born with birth defects does go up for older women – the result of poor egg quality – babies born with birth defects are still very uncommon.
 There are actually tests for embryo quality (after the sperm fertilizes the egg) with a test called Preimplantation Genetic Screening (PGS).

 The next thing we want to evaluate is the number of normal, moving sperm.
 Sperm are the key players in male fertility, so even if we were to determine that a woman has low ovarian reserve or some other infertility diagnosis, we still want to evaluate the sperm to know exactly what we’re working with.